 No. Title Issue Objective Actions Custodian Timeframe G1 Embedding the Vision and Key Themes The new Vision and Key Themes will need to be operationalised so that in every way possible it is Key corporate documents including Corporate Plan, Operational Plans, individuals' position descriptions and other G1.1 Re-badge Vision media including stationary, on-line presence, signage and documentation MBMC Q3 and Q4 2016/17 promoted as the fundamental reason for the organisation's existence. corporate communications should include reference to the Vision and Key Themes.
-G1.2 Include new Vision and Key Themes in all relevant corporate documents MBMC Q3 2016/17 G1.3 Publish Vision and Key Themes interpretation statements internally and externally (written and video) МВМС Q3 2016/17 G1.4 Adopt program of internal engagement MBMC Q3 2016/17 G2 Integrated planning and corporate Integrating current and future planning initiatives will be essential.
-Understanding of It will be appropriate to ensure that the key statutory and non-statutory planning documents G2.1 Establish integrated planning framework document MGCS Q1 2017/18
+G1.2 Include new Vision and Key Themes in all relevant corporate documents MBMC Q3 2016/17 G1.3 Publish Vision and Key Themes interpretation statements internally and externally (written and video) MBMC Q3 2016/17 G1.4 Adopt program of internal engagement MBMC Q3 2016/17 G2 Integrated planning and Integrating current and future planning initiatives will be essential.
+Understanding of It will be appropriate to ensure that the key statutory and non- G2.1 Establish integrated planning framework document MGCS Q1 2017/18

-No. Title Issue Objective Actions Custodian Timeframe planning cycle the reasons (not just statutory compliance) and benefits is essential to its success. are truly integrated.
-A Corporate Planning Calendar should be developed G2.2 Establish ongoing coordination and monitoring role for Governance unit MGCS Q1 2017/18 Strategic and key planning decisions should be planned and executed annually in a diligently executed with commencement in September for a conclusion in the following July each year.
-G2.3 Adopt Corporate Calendar to manage cycle of integrated planning and reporting DCGF Q2 2016/17 reliable and sensible manner to ensure that statutory documents are not adopted G2.4 Establish clear direction regarding planning and reporting obligations DCGF Q1 2017/18 without adequate consideration or in isolation.
-G2.5 Establish reporting guidelines and templates MGCS Q3 2016/17 G3 Strategic financial management It is a statutory requirement to adopt a Long Term Financial Forecast.
-Current financial Establishment of a new more comprehensive model and narrative will be important.
-G3.1 Develop and adopt comprehensive financial planning model MFS Q3 2016/17 planning models underpinning the financial strategy are not sufficiently Development of more strategic and comprehensive policies (e.g. revenue opportunities, G3.2 Critically revise relevant policies DCGF Q3 2016/17 sophisticated.
-Current policy narrative on financial strategy is not sufficiently capital structure, cost management, asset management etc) to drive G3.3 Integrate financial plan with asset management plans DCGF Q2 2017/18 comprehensive or accessible. required.
+No. Title Issue Objective Actions Custodian Timeframe planning cycle compliance) and benefits is essential to its success.
+Strategic and key planning decisions should be planned and executed annually in a reliable and sensible manner to ensure that statutory are truly integ A Corporate F Calendar should be planned diligently executed annually in a commencement for a conclusion. statutory planning documents are truly integrated.
+A Corporate Planning G2.2 Establish ongoing coordination and monitoring role for Governance unit MGCS Q1 2017/18 decisions should be planned Calendar should be developed and adopted and then diligently executed with commencement in September for a conclusion in the following July each year.
+G2.3 Adopt Corporate Calendar to manage cycle of integrated planning and reporting DCGF Q2 2016/17 Completed to ensure that statutory documents are not adopted G2.4 Establish clear direction regarding planning and reporting obligations DCGF Q1 2017/18 G2.5 Establish reporting guidelines and templates MGCS Q3 2016/17 Completed G3 Strategic financial management It is a statutory requirement to adopt a Long Term Financial Forecast.
+Current financial planning models underpinning the financial strategy are not sufficiently sophisticated.
+Current policy narrative on financial strategy is not sufficiently comprehensive or accessible.
+Establishment of a new more comprehensive model and narrative will be important.
+G3.1 Develop and adopt comprehensive financial planning model MFS Q3 2016/17 underpinning the financial strategy are not sufficiently management etc) to drive G3.2 Critically revise relevant policies DCGF Q3 2016/17 narrative on financial strategy is not sufficiently G3.3 Integrate financial plan with asset management plans DCGF Q2 2017/18 required.
 Financial reporting and decision-making (including prudential ratios and whole of life costs of projects) should continue to be enhanced.
 G3.4 Establish improved sustainability reporting regime including external periodic review MFS Q3 2016/17 G3.5 Identify initiatives to diversify revenue and contain costs DCGFS Q3 2016/17